franciscoSimoes15/franciscoSimoes15/README.md

 ### <div align="center">I'm Francisco and I'm currently doing Software Engineering master degree at ISEC </div>

-- 🌱 I’m currently working at Accenture
+- 🌱 I’m currently seeking for a new challenge

-- ⚡ Fun fact: I was a middle school basketball player and I've practiced for two months Krav Maga
+- ⚡ Fun fact: I was a middle school basketball player and I've practiced Krav Maga

 <br/>